microsoft/genaiscript/docs/src/content/docs/reference/scripts/context.md

 ### Referencing

 The `def` function returns a variable name that can be used in the prompt.
-The name might be formatted diferently to accomodate the model's preference.
+The name might be formatted diferently to accommodate the model's preference.

 ```js "const f = "
 const f = def("FILE", file)